What skills do key account managers need?

-STEP 4: Start creating your plan and commit to spending 30 minutes a day developing your account management skills.
-Head over to Trello and copy my 2019 Career Planning Board.
+Head over to Trello and copy my Key Account Management Career Development Plan.
 It’s free to set up an account if you haven’t got one already.

 WHY: Without a plan and a commitment, then it's just a list.

-Use this as your blueprint for 2019 to develop your skills as an account manager.
+Use this as your blueprint to develop your skills as a key account manager.
 I’ve already loaded it up with some useful links and free online courses to get you started.